BY RAYLENE SYMONS

 But it did achieve something that nothing previously had, I got involved in the trip.
 Without even realising I was learning stuff, I learnt how to sail a 48ft catamaran, I learnt navigation, weather prediction, hauling sails and steering a course.
 I was on deck with dad rescuing sails in bad weather, helping haul up anchors and generally learning to be the badass sailing chick I am today.
 It also strengthened my relationship with my dad, who is still my best friend and the person I go to when I need advice, help, or just a hug.

-I would not be the confident, resiliant, capable woman and mum that I am, without the influence of some pretty amazing adventures with my folks as a kid. [*Honesty note: I’m also a hot mess on a pretty regular basis according to my children]
+I would not be the confident, resiliant, capable woman and mum that I am, without the influence of some pretty amazing adventures with my folks as a child.

-Because of my great experiences travelling with my folks, I made a parenting decision to make adventure travel with my kids a big part of our lives…… Actually, that’s a lie… I don’t ever remember actually making that decision, it’s just that I love adventure and I was never going to stop playing and adventuring just because I had kids, so I just had to figure out ways to bring them along too.
+Because of my great experiences travelling with my folks, I made a parenting decision to make adventure travel with my kids a big part of our lives.
+I love adventure and I was never going to stop playing and adventuring just because I had kids, so I just had to figure out ways to bring them along too.

 We’ve hiked and camped through Karijini National Park.
 We’ve done backpacking trips through Vietnam by train and local bus.
 We spent a month travelling to remote villages to climb volcanoes and free dive on the island of Flores, Indonesia.
 We’ve done road trips across Australia, camped for weeks on the Ningaloo Coast, sailed the east coast, and scuba dived the Great Barrier Reef.

-So here’s my take on what to do to get the glossy parenting promises and avoid the pissed off surly teen in the corner on your next adventure.
+So here’s my take on what to do to get the glossy parenting promises and avoid the ‘surly teen in the corner’ on your next adventure.

-[*Honesty note: My first tip is to start travelling with them young, if the first adventure trip you do with your kids is after they’ve turned 13 and you are hoping it will turn them instantly from surly teen into confident, resilient global travellers – you might be setting your expectations a wee bit high.
+My first tip is to start travelling with them young.
+If the first adventure trip you do with your kids is after they’ve turned 13 and you are hoping it will turn them instantly from surly teen into confident, resilient global travellers – you might be setting your expectations a wee bit high.
 It doesn’t mean you shouldn’t persevere if circumstances have prevented you travelling with them earlier.
 Although we had lots of adventure trips inside Australia – I didn’t really get going on overseas adventure travel with my kids until after I became a single mum.
-Just don’t die in a ditch over it, if they are not instantly engaged and enthusiastic the first time you try to implement these suggestions.]
+Just don’t die in a ditch over it, if they are not instantly engaged and enthusiastic the first time you try to implement these suggestions.

 Before you go: